UN urges Venezuela’s rival political leaders to resume talks

 “In the face of the COVID-19 pandemic, an agreement that strengthens democratic governance, with full respect for human rights and the rule of law is more urgent than ever,” DiCarlo said.
 “We therefore call on all main political actors to resume serious negotiations.”

-His comments came during a council meeting called by Russia to support Venezuelan President Nicolas Maduro’s view that the May 3 incursion threatened peace in his country and regional security.
+Her comments came during a council meeting called by Russia to support Venezuelan President Nicolas Maduro’s view that the May 3 incursion threatened peace in his country and regional security.

 The raid at the coastal town of Macuto quickly became a publicity coup for Maduro, whose security forces intercepted most of the attackers, including two Americans, who had aimed to capture the president.
 Officials reported the arrests of over 40 people.